kroitor/gjk.c/README.md

 Most of the info (along with reference implementation) was taken from http://www.dyn4j.org – Java Collision Detection And Physics Engine.
 It has a very thorough explanation of GJK and it is definitely a must visit for those who need to understand the intricacies of the algorithm.

 1. http://www.dyn4j.org/2010/04/gjk-gilbert-johnson-keerthi/ GJK description
-2. http://mollyrocket.com/849 GJK / Minkowski space video
+2. http://mollyrocket.com/849 Awesome old-school GJK / Minkowski space video
 3. https://github.com/wnbittle/dyn4j Quality source code for reference